nnormandin/AutoTinder/README.md

 ## AutoTinder

 AutoTinder is a python submodule used to put Tinder on autopilot.
 It extends the [pynder](https://github.com/charliewolf/pynder) library of Tinder API calls written in python.
-The result is a set of convenience functions accessed via `pynder.autoTinder` that allows you to easily automate and improve your experience.
+The result is a set of convenience functions that allows you to easily automate and improve your experience.